Monty Python's Previous Record

-The original British vinyl release included a separate 33rpm 7" flexi-disc entitled Teach Yourself Heath, housed in a sleeve featuring a picture of then Prime Minister Edward Heath.
+The original British vinyl release included a separate 33 rpm 7-inch flexi-disc entitled Teach Yourself Heath, housed in a sleeve featuring a picture of then prime minister Edward Heath.

-The album was trailed three weeks earlier on 17 November 1972 by the 7" single Eric The Half-A-Bee/Yangtse Song (CB.200), credited to "Monty Python With Niel (sic) Innes".
+The album was trailed three weeks earlier on 17 November 1972 by the 7-inch single Eric The Half-A-Bee/Yangtse Song (CB.200), credited to "Monty Python With Niel (sic) Innes".
 These were alternate mono mixes of two tracks which would appear in stereo on the album.
 The latter song had an added karaoke section with additional linking from Michael Palin.

 "Summarize Proust Competition" was recorded but cut from the album, although a reference to the Proust Song remains on the album's inner sleeve.
 The track was released five years later on the Instant Record Collection compilation.
 Another cut sketch, "Bells", eventually found its way onto 1980's Contractual Obligation Album.

 As with the previous record, initial UK pressings had a unique label.
 Both sides featured the "Mad Hatter" Charisma design, with the first side listed as "'A' side and half 'B' side" (in reference to the album's single release) and a list of contents by "a Harley Street Dentist".
 The second side was listed as "This side" and contained a series of teeth-cleaning instructions.
 Later pressings were issued with the standard Charisma label, omitting the dentally-themed text.
 The US version, released in 1973, had the "Harley Street Dentist" material from the UK A-side label switched to Side B, with the A side eschewing the teeth-cleaning instructions of the UK version in favour of a red label containing the actual track listing for both sides.
 This, too, was different from the UK version, removing the tracks "How To Do It" and "Radio Quiz Game" from Side 1 and placing them on Side 2.

 The album reached No.39 in the UK album chart.

 The track "Wonderful World of Sound" features the earliest known citation of the phrase "something for the weekend", a euphemistic reference to condoms used by barbers when offering them to their clientele.

 The bonus tracks on the 2006 CD reissue feature many previously unreleased out-takes from the album's sessions, with newly added music and sound effects, alongside outtakes from the 1980 Contractual Obligation Album sessions and 1971 promos for Monty Python's Big Red Book.